 Enough negativity.
 I’m supposed to be thinking positive here.
 Burgess echoes a lot of the tenets you’ll hear repeated on Musicuentos: “Increase the fun factor,” and of course I latched onto the encouragement to “provide opportunities for autonomy and choice.”
 Take advantage of opportunities to teach media literacy and critical thinking.
 “An effectively told story might become the most powerful thing you do in front of any audience.”
 He echoes my sentiment that there’s a problem with teachers going “too far towards a love affair with technology just for the sake of technology.”

 You’ll remember the end of this review better than the rest so I’ll end with what I believe is the big, big message all of us need to hear and say.
 Burgess is a teacher who believes what every teacher in every classroom should believe: Every student can succeed.
 I’m afraid, somewhere along the way, we started to think that kids without the right IQ or the right home life or the right amount of money in the bank just can’t succeed.
 Maybe the statistics say they probably won’t.
 But that doesn’t change the fact that they can.
 Show your students that all their gifts and talents are valued.
 You respect and honor their individuality.
 The Great American Classroom has become a place that kills creativity in the name of Every Child Is The Same, but conformity is not your goal.
 You respect and honor your students’ individuality and show them how using it makes them more successful.
 Foster their strength of character and courage (I’m currently reading How Children Succeed, which cites a whole lot of research indicating these traits have more to do with children’s ultimate success than cognitive skills).
-Stunningly, and encouragingly, he believes this about teachers too:
+Encouragingly, he at least claims to believe this about teachers too:

 Today I am thoroughly convinced that any teacher who is willing to put in the time, care, and effort can transform their classroom and their life as an educator using these methods.